Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/unit-testing.md

 	Expected Result: No cars should be detected.

 #### **test_convertCords()**
 Test coordinate conversion for detected cars.
-The test takes in the location of a detected car and converts its list for spot comparison

-	Case 1: The original length four list should be converted into a length six list.
-	Expected Result: The new list should have the X/Y min and max values as well as the length and width of the car.

-#### **test_convertCords()**
-Test coordinate conversion for detected cars.
-The test takes in the location of a detected car and converts its list for spot comparison
+The test takes in the location of a detected car and converts its list for spot comparison.

 	Case 1: The original length four list should be converted into a length six list.
 	Expected Result: The new list should have the X/Y min and max values as well as the length and width of the car.